-Very few of these baskets are on the market, and this is one of the best.
+Very few to these baskets are on the market, and this is one of the best.
 The Koasati originally belonged to the Creek Confederacy before breaking away in approximately 1800 and moving to Alabama and finally settling in Louisiana.
-They make twilled cane baskets through a technique they developed of coiling the needles of native pines into beautiful baskets.
+They make twilled cane baskets through a technique they develped of coiling the needles of native pines into beautiful baskets.

 10" H. x 6" W.